KansasCityWomeninTechnology/codingandcupcakes/README.md

 Log into Github.

 1. Go to https://github.com/kansascitywomenintechnology/codingandcupcakes and hit the **fork** button in the top right.
 This copies the codingandcupcakes code into a repository in your GitHub account.
 2. In your own codingandcupcakes repository, go to Settings.
-Scroll down to the GitHub Pages section and set the GitHub Pages source to master branch (see screenshot).
+Scroll down to the GitHub Pages section and set the GitHub Pages source to the master branch (see screenshot).

 <img src="https://github.com/KansasCityWomeninTechnology/codingandcupcakes/blob/master/img/gh-pages-setting.PNG" alt="GitHub Pages Settings screenshot">